GlykeriaStr/CV/README.md

 In the hospitality industry, I was faced with a lot of environments and situations I was unfamiliar with and had to adapt quickly.

 Being an actor it was imperative I was a fast learner.
 I would consistently have a short amount of time to not only come off script but research the roles I played and apply this knowledge in a true and effective manner.
-This skill has been practiced and tested at makers with a constant abundance of knowledge but I have taken it all on board and consistently produced projects I am proud of that reflect my ability to absorb knowledge quickly and in intense situations.
+This skill has been practiced and tested at Makers with a constant abundance of knowledge but I have taken it all on board and consistently produced projects I am proud of that reflect my ability to absorb knowledge quickly and in intense situations.

 In one of my Front of House positions I was trusted after only a few months on the job with as technical support for a VR room.